theXYZT/pulsarbat/README.rst

 For optional features, `pulsarbat` also depends on:

-- `Dask <https://dask.org/>`_ 2.30 or later: For "embarassingly parallel"
+- `Dask <https://dask.org/>`_ 2020.12.0 or later: Lazy execution and
-  workflows.
+  "embarassingly parallel" workflows.

 License